Home > Casino > Product & technology > Goa launches India’s first online-only lottery

 PIF estimated Indian lottery revenue at $33 billion (£26 billion/€31 billion) annually with potential taxes of $12 billion.

 The Hans India notes that Great Goa Games will emphasise responsible gaming through educational resources that help participants play it safe.
-“Additionally, the online lottery will ensure transparency in operations, allowing users to track how lottery proceeds are utilized, particularly to funding social initiatives like education and healthcare.”
+“Additionally, the online lottery will ensure transparency in operations, allowing users to track how lottery proceeds are utilised, particularly to funding social initiatives like education and healthcare.”